 Notes are secured by way of exclusive mortgage over immovable properties and exclusive charge by way of hypothecation of tangible and intangible movable assets.
-Further secured by way of hypothecation over and proceeds, guarantees, performance bond etc of the company Secondary charge over the account receivables, book debts and cash flows.
-The senior secured notes shall be repaid through bullet payments starting
+Further secured by way of hypothecation over rights and benefit, claims and demands under all the project agreements, letter of cre and proceeds, guarantees, performance bond etc of the company Secondary charge over the account receivables, book debts and cash flows.
+The senior secured notes shall be repaid through bullet payments starting from September 2022 to February 2027.